ArtiomLK/az-bicep-st/README.md

   - Premium block blob storage accounts have a higher storage cost but a lower transaction cost as compared to standard general-purpose v2 accounts.
 If your applications and workloads execute a large number of transactions, premium blob blob storage can be cost-effective, especially if the workload is write-heavy.

+- [Lifecycle Management][13]

+  - Hot - Optimized for storing data that is accessed frequently.
+  - Cool - Optimized for storing data that is infrequently accessed and stored for at least 30 days.
+  - Archive - Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency.

+  - Transition blobs to a cooler storage tier (hot to cool, hot to archive, or cool to archive) to optimize for performance and cost
+  - Data stored in a premium block blob storage account cannot be tiered to Hot, Cool, or Archive using Set Blob Tier or using Azure Blob Storage lifecycle management

+  - [Rehydrate blob data from the archive tier][16]
+    - Copying an archived blob to an online destination tier is supported within the same storage account only.
+You cannot copy an archived blob to a destination blob that is also in the archive tier.
+    - You must copy the archived blob to a new blob with a different name or to a different container.
+You cannot overwrite the source blob by copying to the same blob.
+    - The second option for rehydrating a blob from the archive tier to an online tier is to change the blob's tier by calling Set Blob Tier.
+With this operation, you can change the tier of the archived blob to either hot or cool.
+    - Once a Set Blob Tier request is initiated, it cannot be canceled.
+During the rehydration operation, the blob's access tier setting continues to show as archived until the rehydration process is complete.

 - [Legacy storage account types][6]

   - Standard general-purpose v1